Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Sandy beaches of Greece - Paleokastritsa beach, Corfu Island

-Looking for crystal clear waters, evergreen plants and trees, and seaside tavernas and bars for great food and entertainment?
+Are you looking for crystal clear waters, evergreen plants, trees, and seaside tavernas and bars for great food and entertainment?
 Or maybe in search of a remote pebbled cove with stunning views and a little isolated?

-Paleokastritsa: This is a group of amazing coves with stunning seaside caves that can be explored by boat.
+• Paleokastritsa: this group of amazing coves with stunning seaside caves that can be explored by boat.
 Most shores are organized and offer water sports such as diving and snorkeling.
-Paleokastritsa is an essential village in Corfu, not really far from the capital, home to some of the most stunning shores in Greece.
+Paleokastritsa is an essential village in Corfu, not really far from the capital, home to some of the most stunning shores in Greece

-Nissaki Beach is probably the next amazing beach to visit in Corfu after Paleokastritsa; Nissaki is popular for its diving club and its stunning deep blue and green waters.
+• Nissaki Beach: is probably the next fantastic beach to visit in Corfu after Paleokastritsa; Nissaki is popular for its diving club and its stunning deep blue and green waters.
 It is a popular and well-organized destination, especially for families.

-Kavos Beach: This popular resort is in the southern area of the island, a bit less than 50 km from the center of the capital.
-Here, people can practice water sports or book a sunbed and umbrella to spend the whole day.
-It is a popular beach among young crowds, where music tends to be loud and partying is common.
+• Kavos Beach: this popular resort is in the island’s southern area, a bit less than 50 km from the center of the capital.
+Here, people can practice water sports or book a sunbed and umbrella for the whole day.
+It is a popular beach among young crowds, where music tends to be loud, and partying is common

-Canal d’Amour beach: Located in the western area of Sidari, this beach is in the northern part of the island, about 39 km from the capital.
-Canal d’Amour is a romantic destination with imposing white cliffs and deep turquoise waters, making it one of the most popular spots on the island for photos.
+• Canal d’Amour beach: located in the western area of Sidari, this beach is in the island’s northern part, about 39 km from the capital.
+Canal d’Amour is a romantic destination with imposing white cliffs and deep turquoise waters, making it one of the most popular spots on the island for photos

 Zakynthos Island